Tracy Brabin: Parliamentary career

 In August 2016, Brabin said that she was considering standing in the Batley and Spen by-election, caused by Cox's murder.
 On 19 September, she was shortlisted along with Labour activist Jane Thomas.
 Brabin was selected at a meeting on 23 September.
 The Conservative Party, Liberal Democrats, Green Party and UKIP did not field candidates as a mark of respect to Cox.
-On 20 October 2016, Brabin was elected with an increased majority of around 10,000.
+On 20 October 2016, Brabin was elected with an increased majority of over 16,000.
 She was then sworn in on 24 October.

 Brabin made her maiden speech in the House of Commons on 2 November, paying tribute to her predecessor, whom she described as "inspirational".
 The speech won applause from fellow MPs.

 Brabin retained the seat in the 2017 general election, with a majority of just under 9,000 over the Conservative Party candidate.
 On 3 July 2017 she was appointed as Shadow Early Years Minister by Labour leader Jeremy Corbyn.

-Brabin was re-elected as the MP for Batley & Spen in the 2019 General Election, with a majority of 3,525.
+Brabin was re-elected as the MP for Batley & Spen in the 2019 general election, with a majority of 3,525.
 She was appointed as Shadow Secretary of State for Digital, Culture, Media and Sport in January 2020 after the previous holder, Tom Watson stood down at the 2019 general election.
 She was replaced as Shadow Culture Secretary in Keir Starmer's Shadow frontbench announcement but made Shadow Minister for Cultural Industries.

 In March 2021, a teacher at Batley Grammar School showed cartoons depicting Muhammad, the founder of Islam, from the French satirical magazine Charlie Hebdo during a religious studies lesson.
 This led to protests.
 The school apologised and suspended the teacher involved.
 The teacher was allegedly placed in police protection after receiving death threats.
 Brabin responded to this by stating that she condemned the threats towards the teacher, welcomed the apology given by the school, and urged "all involved to work together and calm the situation".